kevinveenbirkenbach/cymais/docs/analysis/market/europe/analysis.md

   - Requirements for country-specific regulations and compliance necessitating customized adaptations

 ## 8. Conclusion
-The European market offers significant potential for CyMaIS.
-With an estimated total market volume of €300–500 billion and a large number of companies needing to modernize their IT infrastructures, CyMaIS is well positioned as a flexible and scalable solution—ideal for meeting the diverse requirements of the European market.
+The European market offers significant potential for Infinito.Nexus.
+With an estimated total market volume of €300–500 billion and a large number of companies needing to modernize their IT infrastructures, Infinito.Nexus is well positioned as a flexible and scalable solution—ideal for meeting the diverse requirements of the European market.
 In the long term, ongoing digitalization and increasing security needs present attractive growth opportunities.

 ## Sources
 - Analysis based on an interactive discussion with [ChatGPT](https://chatgpt.com/c/67f95f70-865c-800f-bd97-864a36f9b498) on April 11, 2025.